pinellolab/CRISPResso2/README.md

 his may be time consuming).
 Finally the Amplicon mode is the fastest, although the least reliable in terms of quantification accuracy.

+#### Parameter List

+-f or --amplicons_file: Amplicons description file (default: '').
+This file is a tab-delimited text file with up to 5 columns (2 required):
+        AMPLICON_NAME:  an identifier for the amplicon (must be unique)
+        AMPLICON_SEQUENCE:  amplicon sequence used in the experiment sgRNA_SEQUENCE (OPTIONAL):  sgRNA sequence used for this amplicon without the PAM sequence.
+Multiple guides can be given separated by commas and not spaces.
+If not available enter NA.
+        EXPECTED_AMPLICON_AFTER_HDR (OPTIONAL): expected amplicon sequence in case of HDR.
+If not available enter NA.
+        CODING_SEQUENCE (OPTIONAL): Subsequence(s) of the amplicon corresponding to coding sequences.
+If more than one separate them by commas and not spaces.
+If not available enter NA.

+--gene_annotations: Gene Annotation Table from UCSC Genome Browser Tables <http://genome.ucsc.edu/cgi-bin/hgTables?command=start>, please select as table "knownGene", as output format "all fields from selected table" and as file returned "gzip compressed". (default: '')

+-x or --bowtie2_index: Basename of Bowtie2 index for the reference genome. (default: '')

+--bowtie2_options_string: Override options for the Bowtie2 alignment command.
+By default, this is " --end-to-end -N 0 --np 0 -mp 3,2 --score-min L,-5,-3(1-H)" where H is the default homology score. (default: '')

+--use_legacy_bowtie2_options_string: Use legacy (more stringent) Bowtie2 alignment parameters: " -k 1 --end-to-end -N 0 --np 0 ". (default: False)

+--min_reads_to_use_region: Minimum number of reads that align to a region to perform the CRISPResso analysis. (default: 1000)

+--skip_failed: Continue with pooled analysis even if one sample fails. (default: False)

+--skip_reporting_problematic_regions: Skip reporting of problematic regions.
+By default, when both amplicons (-f) and genome (-x) are provided, problematic reads that align to the genome but to positions other than where the amplicons align are reported as problematic. (default: False)

+--compile_postrun_references: If set, a file will be produced which compiles the reference sequences of frequent amplicons. (default: False)

+--compile_postrun_reference_allele_cutoff: Only alleles with at least this percentage frequency in the population will be reported in the postrun analysis.
+This parameter is given as a percent, so 30 is 30%. (default: 30)

+--alternate_alleles: Path to tab-separated file with alternate allele sequences for pooled experiments.
+This file has the columns "region_name","reference_seqs", and "reference_names" and gives the reference sequences of alternate alleles that will be passed to CRISPResso for each individual region for allelic analysis.
+Multiple reference alleles and reference names for a given region name are separated by commas (no spaces). (default: '')

+--limit_open_files_for_demux: If set, only one file will be opened during demultiplexing of read alignment locations.
+This will be slightly slower as the reads must be sorted, but may be necessary if the number of amplicons is greater than the number of files that can be opened due to OS constraints. (default: False)

 ### CRISPRessoWGS